-If you purchased one of our styled desktop stock photography images that has a mobile device this tutorial will show you how to add your own screenshot or image to the mobile device screen using Paint.net.
+If you purchased one of our styled desktop stock photography images that has a mobile device or frame with an opening for your own image to be added this tutorial will show you how to add your own screenshot or image to the mobile device screen or frame using Paint.net.

 Once you download your image be sure to extract the file you downloaded so that all files are accessible in Paint.net.
 After you have extracted your files open up Paint.net and follow these steps: